tpoechtrager/orf_dl/README.md

 Optional: `ffmpeg`.

-FFmpeg is required if you want to the tool to convert your downloaded videos into an mp4-container without re-encoding.
+FFmpeg is required if you want the tool to convert your downloaded
+videos into an mp4-container without re-encoding.

 ### Usage ###